-In 2008, Professors James Hitchmough and Nigel Dunnett of the Department of Landscape, University of Sheffield were appointed as principal horticultural and planting design consultants for the Olympic Park, working with LDA/Hargreaves.
+In 2008, Professors James Hitchmough and Nigel Dunnett of the Department of Landscape, University of Sheffield were appointed as principal horticultural and planting design consultants for what is now known as the Queen Elizabeth Olympic Park, working with LDA/Hargreaves.

 Dramatic transformation of traffic roundabouts in seven UK cities improves motorists experience.
 In partnership with Pictorial Meadows and Enterprise Rent-A-Car, Prof. Nigel Dunnett, Director of External Engagement and Impact, leads on a £130,000 project to revamp roundabouts in the busy areas of Glasgow, Sheffield, Leeds, Birmingham, Swindon, Liverpool and Woking.

 The University of Sheffield Masterplan realigns traffic flows around campus to facilitate ease of access and movement for pedestrians and bicycles.
 Running parallel to this strategy to reconcile people, places and traffic, is a vision to increase and improve greenspace on campus.